 Dandie Dinmont Terriers were bred to withstand the toughness of farm life, while adapting to the busyness of city life.
 They’re quiet and reserved dogs, earning the wonderful nickname of the “gentleman terrier.”

 But take him on a hunt and you’ll experience a completely different dog.
-In short, they’re fierce hunters and probably the hypoallergenic dog of choice for outdoor-loving owners.
+On the field, they’re fierce hunters and probably the hypoallergenic dog of choice for outdoor-loving owners.

 23. Portuguese Water Dog